zgoda/kristall/README.rst

 Lightweight *web framework*
 (`wink, wink <https://www.youtube.com/watch?v=dlDXVI6uM78>`_)
 for building APIs and backends.
-Reasonably fast in execution, developer friendly.
+Reasonably fast in execution, quite fast for development.
 If you need gazillions of requests served by single process in a second then there are better options than Kristall.
 I'm happy when it's not slower than Flask.

 Why
 ---